International Day of Happiness 2023 – History, Importance, and Celebration

 - Being and staying happy can even help you stay away from common illnesses, like colds and coughs!

-The International Day of Happiness is a much-needed initiative by the United Nations, and has been celebrated every year since 2013.
-Now in its nineth year, we hope that you choose to commemorate International Happiness Day on March 20 in a way that brings you the most joy and laughter!
+The International Day of Happiness is a much-needed initiative by the United Nations and has been celebrated every year since 2013.
+Now in its tenth year, we hope that you choose to commemorate International Happiness Day on March 20 in a way that brings you the most joy and laughter!
 Keep smiling!